OpenPrinting/openprinting.github.io/docs/foomatic-assistant-queries.md

 > "what does Perfect mean?" · "what does the similarity score mean?" · "what can you do?"

 These three topics are answered from fixed text grounded in the site's own definitions.
+Definition questions the database cannot answer ("what is PostScript?") get an honest scope statement rather than a printer list — the data records which printers support such things, not what they are.
 Anything else outside the printer database — weather, general Linux help, documentation content — gets a clear scope statement; the assistant is not a general documentation chatbot.